What is a Certified Elder Law Attorney?

 - Attorney Budman earned a Masters of Law in Taxation (LL.M.).
 She has been selected for inclusion to Massachusetts Rising Stars® since 2012.

-Bar-style Examination – A CELA must pass a full day certification examination.
+Bar-style Examination – A CELA is required to pass a full-day certification examination.

 - Attorneys Patrick Curley and Lucy Budman passed the CELA examination on their first attempts.
 Historically, only a distinguished minority of CELA candidates have passed the examination on their first attempt.